anuragambuja/data-engineering-gcp/Cloud Storage.md

 - Cloud Storage supports multithreaded, resumable loads.
 - Object Versioning helps to prevent accidental deletion of object.
 It is enabled/disabled at bucket level
 - Retention Policy defines the minimum duration for which bucket will be protected from Deletion or modification
+- Global unique name for bucket.
+Bucket level lock with data retention policy.
+Object are immutable and can be versioned.
+Choosing a region close to where the data will be processed will reduce latency.
+And if you are processing the data using cloud services within the region, it will save you on network egress charges.
+- For a multi-region bucket, the objects are replicated across regions.
+And for a single-region bucket, the objects are replicated across zones.
+In any case, when the object is retrieved, it is served up from the closest replica to the requester, and that is how low latency occurs.
+Multiple requesters could be retrieving the objects at the same time from different replicas, and that is how high throughput is achieved.

 - Storage Class - How frequently access data ?

 	![image](https://user-images.githubusercontent.com/19702456/222905739-d7f76fb3-d1db-4625-95f5-1ad3473b26a4.png)